panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

 You can see that the first line of `<Bulbs>` function calls `useState()`.
 Let's not think much about its parameters and returned value.
-It's important for now that calling this hook at the top of the component makes it stateful functional component.
+It's important for now that calling this hook at the top of the component makes it a stateful functional component.

 Having the state declared, the next step is to initialize it.